yetanotherco/aligned_layer/docs/architecture/components/1_batcher.md

 # Batcher

-Batcher is the Entity in charge of recieving User's proofs.
+Batcher is the Component in charge of recieving User's proofs.

 The Batcher will recieve proofs from different Users, build a merkle root from these proofs, upload the proofs to an S3 (so that the operators can download them), and submit this information to the [Aligned Service Manager](./3_service_manager_contract.md).